 One of the most concerning aspects of the terms of service is that it bars anyone under the age of 18 from utilizing the platform.
 However, the app uses what appear to be minors in advertisements, transferred minors’ profiles from Musical.ly, and clearly allows minors on to their trending page.
 The app is also marketed towards kids and marks the app as “12+” in the app store.
 Tik Tok claims to care about the safety of children but is very blatantly aware of their presence on the app.

 Tik Tok is leaving many users in the dark about the company’s policies, past, and practices, by deliberately making information difficult to access and navigate.
-They’re hiding disturbing power abuses, ignoring their own community guidelines, and offering personal information to third parties and the Chinese government.
-While Tik Tok’s popularity only continues to grow in the west, users should take extreme caution with what they post.
+They’re hiding disturbing abuses of power, ignoring their own community guidelines, and offering personal information to third parties and the Chinese government.
+While Tik Tok’s popularity only continues to grow in the West, users should take extreme caution with what they post.
 These videos could resurface for any purpose at any time, anywhere in the world.